LOTUS: An mHealth Intervention to Improve HIV Prevention Service Engagement Among People Who Use Drugs

 - BehavioralLOTUS mHealth Intervention Group

-A mobile, WebApp-based intervention comprised of tips for HIV prevention, a community wall for peer interaction and support, HIV prevention monitoring and reminders, guided discussions with a health care professional, a resource database, and a personalized profile.
-Intervention components are designed to promote HIV prevention service use, reduce stigma and improve social support, coping strategies, and positive affect.
+A mobile, WebApp-based intervention comprised of tips for HIV prevention, a community wall for peer interaction and support, HIV prevention monitoring and reminders, a virtual space to have questions answered by a healthcare professional, a resource database, and a personalized profile.
+Intervention components are designed to promote HIV prevention service use and improve social support, coping strategies, and positive affect.

 Location